brahmwg/Bottlenecks_MDS_Capstone/mds_deliverables/imputation_model/documentation.md

 <img width="492" alt="dl model" src="https://github.com/brahmwg/Bottlenecks_MDS_Capstone/assets/85408127/439ab833-0a29-4e3f-a0f0-1340db0ee164">
+Here, we show an example output of the model.
+The prediction probability of the fish being a coho is 87%, meaning that the model, based on the data it has seen, think that the new fish may be a coho, with 87% confidence.

 The model tested with a 95% accuracy, where the accuracy is defined as the number of correct predictions in comparison to the results from the genetics lab.
 The model training was steady along 20 epochs.
 The accuracy and loss for both train and validation sets can be seen here.